tuneinsight/lattigo/SECURITY.md

 # Report a Vulnerability
 To report a vulnerability please contact us directly using the following email: lattigo@tuneinsight.com.
+Please include as much detail as possible in your report, including:
+   - Affected version.
+   - Steps to reproduce.
+   - Potential impact of the vulnerability.

 # Past Vulnerabilities
 ### Wrong level for DenseToSparse Evaluation Key